biography

 He studied architecture at Heriot Watt University in Scotland before committing fully to painting at Saint Martins College of Art in London.
 Over three years, his practice shifted from figurative work to experimental process painting, blending wax, plaster, and pigment to subtly evoke the human form.

 A move to Venice in 2015 brought new influences: Byzantine mosaics, sacred iconography, and the luminous tones of Murano glass were mirrored in his jewel-like, small-scale works.
-Returning to Antwerp in 2019, he turned to monochrome with expressive grisaille paintings, before reintroducing bold colour in 2022.
-His recent abstractions unfold as textured, intricate landscapes, the culmination of years of exploration.

 Henry Whysall, artist